architest/git-example/git-commands.md

 git log
 ```

 9. You made a change in `.gitignore`, but then changed your mind and **dropped it**.
-This instruction changes file back to where it was at last commit
+This instruction changes the file back to where it was at last commit
 ```
 vim .gitignore
 git checkout -- .gitignore